 3. Release of results and verification

 The result of a National Police Check will then be provided to Checked Australia and be made available to you immediately.
-If you have any questions or concerns regarding the results of your NPC, you will need to contact us where we will then liaise with ACIC and potentially the Police Agencies on your behalf.
+If you have any questions or concerns regarding the results of your NPC, you will need to contact us where we will then liaise with ACIC or assist you to liase with the Police Agencies in certain situations of dispute.

 How long does it take to process a National Police Check?

 The majority of our National Police Checks are processed, with the results returned within 1 hour, assuming the correct information is provided to us in the first instance.

 In saying that, approximately 34% of all National Police Checks ordered within Australia are referred for manual processing.
 If this occurs, your result may take from 1 – 15 business days (sometimes more), to be returned.
 Please take in to account that neither you or Checked Australia can predict if your check will be referred and as such, we suggest you place your order at least 10 business days before you require your result.